 Itziar is a highly experienced senior leader with over 20 years’ experience in education.
 She is dedicated to providing young people with the opportunities and skills to follow their passion in developing and building a successful career.
-Itziar joined BFS from Aldridge Education where she had spent four years as Regional Director leading on curriculum development, establishing specialist academies and developing industry links and partnerships.
+Itziar joined Screen and Film School from Aldridge Education where she had spent four years as Regional Director leading on curriculum development, establishing specialist academies and developing industry links and partnerships.

 Kate Mapes – Head of Education

 Kate has spent over 10 years working as a producer/director in factual television creating programming for BBC, Channel 4, Channel 5 and ITV.
 More recently she has developed a wide range of experience in education, delivering industry focused filmmaking courses at degree level.
 She is passionate about developing courses that engage students and prepare them for working in the ever changing world of film, television and online digital content.